Links on SoundGuys may earn us a commission. Learn more.

 What does the Anker Soundcore Life P2 sound like?

 The Anker Soundcore Life P2 reproduces surprisingly accurate audio given the economical price.
-Bass notes are lightly boosted, and the 600Hz-2kHz crest makes it easier to pick out some detail.
+Bass notes are lightly boosted, and the high frequency reproduction makes it easier to pick out some detail.
 Generally speaking, this is a great headset to get if you want to transition from something like Beats to more neutral-leaning headphones.

 Lows, mids, and highs